blueTora/Multimedia/HistogramEqualization/README.md

 4. **Calculate the Cumulative Sum**: Using the histogram, we calculate the cumulative sum of pixel intensities.
 This step allows us to determine the desired mapping function for contrast enhancement.

 5. **Create a Map**: Based on the cumulative sum, we create a mapping function that maps the original pixel intensities to their enhanced counterparts.
 This mapping ensures a more even distribution of colors throughout the image.
-In order to better distribute colors with different number of occurrences, it is necessary to map each color to its rounded sum normalized value.
+To achieve better color distribution, it is necessary to map each color to its rounded, normalized sum value.

 6. **Apply the Mapping and Save the Final Image**: Finally, we apply the mapping function to each pixel in the image, effectively increasing the contrast.
 The resulting image is then saved, showcasing the enhanced visual appeal.
 ## Example